jaywhj/mkdocs-document-dates/README.md

 ## Features

-- Always display **exact** meta-info of the document for any environment (no-Git, Git, all CI/CD build systems, etc)
+- Always display **exact** meta-info of the document for any environment (no-Git, Git, all CI/CD build systems, etc.)
 - Support for manually specifying time and author in `Front Matter`
 - Support for multiple time formats (date, datetime, timeago)
 - Support for multiple author modes (avatar, text, hidden)